NB "Total Eclipse"

 "Total Eclipse" at Anderton on our first cruise after buying her in July 2002

-The Author steering "Total Eclipse" across Pontcysyllte Aqueduct - June 2003
+"Total Eclipse" crossing the Pontcysyllte Aqueduct - June 2003

 (Photograph - Angela Wood)